peidevs/Event_Resources/MeetUps.md

 #### Organizers
 * cat-herder: Nolan Phillips
-* MC: Nolan Phillips
+* MC: Matt Duffy

 #### Topics
 * Chris MacRae - XR development for Mere Mortals

 #### Announcements

-* Join the PEI IT Alliance.
 * Consider presentating a talk for us!
 * Take our Survey
+* PEI IT Alliance, A Welcome from Chris Gallant

 #### Sponsors